barnabas-kalydy/portfolio-site-V1/README.md

-This is my website, here i just practicing website making.
+This was my first portfolio website, I leave it here just for nostalgia.